Canadian electoral system: Turnout

 Voter turnout fell dramatically between 1962 (79%) and 2011 (61.4%).
+Voter turnout rose higher in 2015 to 68.5%, and then dropped to 66% in 2019.

+Proportionality of representation

-The Gallagher Index of disproportionality for Canadian federal elections in that period has ranged from 6.26 to 20.91, in line with some of its comparables — Australia, New Zealand and United States (presidential electoral college), but significantly higher than many others as for example Belgium, Germany, Ireland, United States (House) and the Scandinavian countries.
+The Gallagher Index (GI) of disproportionality for Canadian federal elections from 1962 to 2011 has ranged from 6.26 to 20.91, in line with some of its comparables – Australia, New Zealand (prior to adoption of MMP in 1992) and United States (presidential electoral college) – but has been significantly higher than many others where a form of proportional representation is used; for example, Belgium, Germany, Ireland, and Scandinavian countries.
+In part due to Canada's uncommon combination of a four- or five-cornered party system and its use of the first-past-the-post voting election system, Canada's GI rating is sometimes higher than that of the United States House of Representatives.

-Voter turnout rose higher in 2015 to 68.5%, and to 66% in 2019.

 Timing of election

 Historically, the prime minister could ask the governor general to call an election at virtually any time, although one had to be called no later than five years after the return of the writs under section 4 of the Canadian Charter of Rights and Freedoms.
 In 2007, the Conservative Parliament passed an act requiring fixed election dates in Canada every four years.
-This law does not curtail the power of the governor general to dissolve Parliament at any time, as was done for the 2008 election at the request of Prime Minister Stephen Harper.
+This law does not curtail the power of the governor general to dissolve Parliament at any time, as was done for the 2025 election at the request of Prime Minister Mark Carney.

 If a government loses a confidence motion, traditionally the prime minister will ask the governor general to call an election.
 The governor general when approached by the prime minister who has lost a vote of confidence will traditionally call an election.
 However, it is not assured as some assume.
 The governor general also has the right to call the leader of the party they think would be most likely to be able to form a government and ask them if they can form the government.
 This happened in 1926 and is referred to as the King-Byng Affair.